 Middle Eastern foods have long been overlooked, overshadowed by better-known western cuisines.
-But over the last decade, Arab foods have skyrocketed in popularity, earning a place in the top echelon of best global cuisines.
+But over the last decade, Arabic foods have skyrocketed in popularity, earning a place in the top echelon of best global cuisines.

 Shawarma is one of the best known traditional Middle Eastern foods, and is found in almost all Middle Eastern restaurants.
 The meal makes a ridiculously tasty meal, and once you have the first bite, you’ll be hooked.